MehmetKaplan/awesome-universal-react/README.md

 - [Infinite Scroll List](https://github.com/showtime-xyz/showtime-frontend/tree/staging/packages/design-system/infinite-scroll-list) - FlashList on native, React Virtual on web
 - [Tab View](https://github.com/showtime-xyz/showtime-tab-view) - A React Native TabView component that support collapse header and custom refresh control, powered by Reanimated & Gesture Handler
 - [Universal Tooltip](https://github.com/alantoa/universal-tooltip) - Cross-platform Tooltip component for React Native, powered by Expo Modules
+- [React Native Animated Layout](https://github.com/MehmetKaplan/react-native-animated-layout) - A layout system that can handle the view port as a screen and place View's with absolute coordinates, responding to the changes in the view port.

 ### Renderers